ShaunSumpton/UrisGroup/README.md

 * HP Composer

 ## Setup
-To run this project, Download the repo from GitHub
+To run this project, Download the repo from GitHub.